-- By setting these top two thresholds at higher trust fund balances then we eliminate the need to implement surcharges when the trust fund falls because we will have allowed the fund to grow to a sufficient level to achieve solvency. - The second proposal contained in HB2 involving the department is found in sections 69-74 creating the Granite State Paid Family Leave Plan. - The department's involvement in this proposal is with administering two new revenue funds, the first is the FMLI Premium Fund and the second is the FMLI Premium Stabilization Trust Fund.
+- By setting these top two thresholds at higher trust fund balances then we eliminate the need to implement surcharges when the trust fund falls because we will have allowed the fund to grow to a sufficient level to achieve solvency. - The second proposal contained in HB2 involving the department is found in section 302.
+This section which was requested by the department and is supported by the Governor was amended to HB2 by the House. - This section seeks to amend the section of the unemployment compensation statute that deals with confidentiality in order to allow the department to participate in USDOL's Integrity Data Hub (IDH). - This is a collaborative effort of all states supervised by USDOL and coordinated by the National Association of